BatterieNguyen/English/Environment/Sample.md

-Many people believe that human society has developed into a throw-away society, which is filled with plastic bags and rubbish.
-What are the causes and solutions?
+## _2. Many people believe that human society has developed into a throw-away society, which is filled with plastic bags and rubbish.
+What are the causes and solutions?_

 people ~ citizens
 Unethical business